EDI Price Lists Are Misleading: How to Compare Real Monthly Spend

 Why Transparent Kilo-Character Billing Solves the Problem

 One of the most common sources of wasted EDI spend is billing based on rounded document sizes and arbitrary thresholds.
-If a provider bills a 401-byte document as 2,000 bytes due to rounding rules, companies pay for data they never actually transmit.
+If a provider bills a 401-byte document as 2,000 bytes due to rounding rules, you pay for data you never actually transmit.
 This is particularly impactful for businesses with a mix of large and small transactions.
-Kilo-character pricing, especially without rounding, aligns your invoice to your real activity.
-Nexus VAN never rounds up document size—your bill reflects only what you transmit.

 What to Ask Every EDI Vendor

-• How do you bill (per KC, per message, per document, or by another method)?
+• How do you bill — per KC, per message, per document, or by another method?

 • Do you round up document sizes?
 If so, how?

-• Are there any setup, onboarding, partner, mailbox, or migration fees—now or in the future?
+• Are there any setup, onboarding, partner, mailbox, or migration fees — now or in the future?

 • Are unlimited IDs, users, or mailboxes included or billed separately?